tamirverthim/Web-K/README.md

 <p align="center"><img src="/web-k-core/src/main/resources/demos/Web-K.png"></img></p>

 Web-K is [FlyingSaucer](https://github.com/flyingsaucerproject/flyingsaucer)-based pure Java browser and Swing browser component.
 In addition to FlyingSaucer features it supports:
 * a `<script>` tag with limited set of JS features (like Canvas).
-Nashosh JavaScript runtime is used.
+Nashorn JavaScript runtime is used.
 See features list below.
 * Not strict HTML.
 Standard Java XML parser and DOM replaced with modified [JSoup](https://github.com/jhy/jsoup) library.
 It provides support of HTML5 at parsing level.
 * Embedded `<svg>` elements, implemented with [svgSalamander](https://github.com/blackears/svgSalamander).